Unemployed NJ Electrician Accused of Being at Forefront of U.S. Capitol Siege

 More than three months after the siege, the FBI continues to make arrests throughout the country.
 Since the violent riot, a number of tri-state residents have been arrested and charged with various crimes in connection to the deadly event, including a New York City sanitation worker, the brother of a retired NYPD officer, an MTA worker and an Upper West Side community leader.

 Additionally, a man who surrendered at the FBI’s Hudson Valley office in February to face charges in connection with the Jan.
-6 U.S. Capitol siege is a retired NYPD officer who had been assigned for a time to work perimeter security at City Hall and at Gracie Mansion, the mayor's official residence, law enforcement officials with direct knowledge of the investigation told News 4 Tuesday.
+6 U.S. Capitol siege is a retired NYPD officer who had been assigned for a time to work perimeter security at City Hall and at Gracie Mansion, the mayor's official residence.